 Crossover Cables

 Used to connect two computers directly, with different wiring at each end.
-In the finished article, the tag on the side also makes it easier for network technicians to tell one kind from another at a glance.
+In the final article, the side tag also makes it easier for network technicians to tell one type from another at a glance.

 How to Install and Some Considerations